elcorto/psweep/README.md

 calc/*/*.bin
 ```

+### How to handle large files when using git

+The first option is to `.gitignore` them.
+Another is to use
+[`git-lfs`][git-lfs] (see the section on that later).
+That way you track their
+changes but only store the most recent version.
+Or you leave those files on
+another local or remote storage and store only the path to them (and maybe a
+hash) in the database.
+It's up to you.

-You can even go crazy with [`git-lfs`][git-lfs] here.
-Again, we don't enforce a
-specific workflow but instead just provide basic building blocks.
+Again, we don't enforce a specific workflow but instead just provide basic
+building blocks.

 ## Simulate / Dry-Run: look before you leap